jsccosta/logseq/pages/Pragmatic Thinking and Learning.md

 - Avoid copy paste coding
 - Know what you don’t know.
-	- This can be done by taking on challenges that you may not be familiar with -
+	- This can be done by taking on challenges that you may not be familiar with
+- Intuition and pattern matching replace explicit knowledge
+	- practice coding patterns
+		- what are coding patterns
+-